ethmarks/ethmarks.github.io/content/posts/mfm.md

 #### YouTube

-In MFM, a media element is parsed into a [YouTube embedded player](https://developers.google.com/youtube/player_parameters) via an iFrame if the address of the media src starts with "https://www.youtube.com" or similar.
+In MFM, a media element is parsed into a [YouTube embedded player](https://developers.google.com/youtube/player_parameters) via an iframe if the address of the media src starts with "https://www.youtube.com" or similar.
 For example, the following Markdown...

 ```markdown
 ![Test](https://www.youtube.com/watch?v=hS_AXRRnIzM)